Canop/albumin/README.md

 From just directories and raw pictures, Albumin builds a complete deep browsable site, reducing pictures' size and computing pretty background colors in the making.

+This is what *I* build from my online albums

 # Example

 Directories and pictures in /example are built into [this site](http://dystroy.org/albumin-example).